-SAML ID - This ID will be used by your team to sign into Gearset using SAML and must be unique.
+SAML ID - This ID will be used by your team to sign in to Gearset using SAML and must be unique.
 We recommend choosing something memorable for your team.
 It must only contain alphanumeric and hyphen characters.

 New user creation options - Users who sign in with your SAML configuration will be automatically provisioned and added to your team.
-This default behaviour can be switched off so users can log in but not automatically be added to the team (and will need to be invited).
+This default behavior can be switched off so users can log in but not automatically be added to the team (and will need to be invited).

 Issuer ID - A unique identifier given by your SAML identity provider, we use this to determine which identity provider is responsible for the user's authentication.

 Identity Provider Single sign-on URL - The URL that Gearset will use to log into your identity provider.
 This is provided by your IdP.

 Active Signing Certificate - This is the certificate your SAML identity provider uses to sign its messages.
 Gearset will use this to confirm the message and the provider's authenticity.

 A series of essential and optional configuration items are copied from Gearset and entered into your IdP.
 Essential items are: